simhaonline/Smart.Framework/README.md

 (c) 2009 - 2017 unix-world.org
 License: BSD

-Smart.Framework - A High Performance PHP / Javascript Framework for Web Projects (websites and web applications)
+Smart.Framework - A High Performance PHP / Javascript Framework for Web Projects (websites or web based applications)
 * Clean Code
 * Full Decoupled Libraries
 * Independent Packages (based on plugins and dependency-injection)
 * Great Architecture (a hybrid between Multi-Tier and Middleware, combined with clean code separation as MVC)

-#### Easy coding != Performance
+#### Easy Coding != Performance
 The primary goal of Smart.Framework is to provide a very fast and responsive web framework.
 Thus, Smart.Framework provides the best balance between acceptable coding and performance.